PoochyEXE/PoochyEXE.github.io/pachinkremental/README.md

 ## Changelog

+### v0.8.2 beta (2021-04-06)
+* Fix score multiplier buff not being applied to points won from spinning the bonus wheel.
+* Tweak brightness of grayed-out buttons so they're easier to tell apart from a buyable 8-ball upgrade.

 ### v0.8.1 beta (2021-04-05)
 * Add a hint that says when the next upgrade is revealed.
 * Fix a bug where you could upgrade things past their max level by clicking really fast.